This article was last updated July 17, 2023.

 We all know proper nutrition has a powerful impact on health.
 But at work, it also contributes to a happier, more focused workforce.
-When your employees are eating healthy, they just feel better.
-They are also more productive, in a better mood, have lower health care costs and longer life spans.
+When your employees are eating healthy foods, they just feel better.
+It can also lead to employees who are more productive, in a better mood and have lower health care costs and longer life spans.

-Clearly, what your employees eat is their own choice.
-However, you can encourage them to make healthy choices, and you can provide healthy options at work.
-The rest is up to them.
+What your employees eat is their own decision.
+However, you can encourage them to make healthy choices and provide healthy options at work.
 Here are a few ideas:

-Place fresh fruits and vegetables in the breakroom, free of chargeBy placing fresh produce in places where it is readily available — especially if it is free — employees will be more likely to choose them.
-This also shows employees that you value their health and are investing in their happiness.
+Place fresh fruits and vegetables in the breakroom, free of chargeBy placing fresh produce in places where it is readily available — especially if it is free — employees will be more likely to choose a healthy snack.
+This shows employees that you value their health.
 In fact, in a 2018 Deloitte survey on Global Human Capital Trends, 63 percent External Site of employees cited healthy snacks as something they highly value in the workplace.

-Think out of the boxWhen you cater an event or provide boxed lunches for meetings, go beyond the standard sandwich, bag of chips and giant cookie.
-Ask your vendor to add healthier options or search out new vendors who can provide healthier meals.
-Ask for fruit or vegetable salads, or ingredients like cucumbers, chickpeas, cherry tomatoes, brown rice, avocados, or celery and carrot sticks with hummus.
+Opt for healthy substitutes in catered mealsWhen you cater an event or provide boxed lunches for meetings, go beyond the basic sandwich, chips and cookie.
+Ask your vendor to add healthier options or search for vendors that can provide healthier meals.
+Fruit or vegetable salads or ingredients like cucumbers, chickpeas, cherry tomatoes, brown rice, avocados or celery and carrot sticks with hummus are all good choices.

 - Provide nutritional consultations, seminars or lunch-and-learns

 - Offer an on-site (or offsite) cooking class or workshop

 - Start a behavior change challenge or an accountability group Opens in a new window

 - Send an e-newsletter with healthy packed-lunch and office snack ideas

 Bring healthy recipe inspiration to your employees